The Polish Ex-Combatants Association in Great Britain Trust Fund

 - No public application portal exists - direct personal contact via phone or email is required

-- The charity has a long history of supporting both individuals and organizations, with flexibility in grant amounts
+- The charity has a long history of supporting both individuals and organisations, with flexibility in grant amounts

 - Educational grants and poverty relief are key priorities - applications should clearly demonstrate need in these areas

-- The Trust Fund has supported Polish cultural organizations including scouts, writers' associations, and veterans' groups
+- The Trust Fund has supported Polish cultural organisations including scouts, writers' associations, and veterans' groups

-- Historical context shows support ranging from small individual grants to substantial organizational funding
+- Historical context shows support ranging from small individual grants to substantial organisational funding

-- The organization receives British Government grants specifically for Polish ex-combatants in distress, indicating strong focus on veteran welfare
+- The organisation receives British Government grants specifically for Polish ex-combatants in distress, indicating strong focus on veteran welfare

 Similar Funders